Extending rational choice behavior: The decision problem for Boolean set theory with a choice correspondence: Preliminaries on choice theory

 \\

-Axiom $(\alpha)$ was studied by Chernoff~\cite{Che54}, whereas axioms $(\gamma)$ and $(\beta)$ are due to Sen~\cite{Sen71}. \textsf{WARP} was introduced by Samuelson in~\cite{Sam38}.
-Axiom $(\rho)$ has been recently introduced in~\cite{CanGiaGreWat16}, in connection to the transitive structure of the relation of revealed preference.
+Axiom $(\alpha)$ was studied by Chernoff~\cite{Che54}, whereas axioms $(\gamma)$ and $(\beta)$ are due to Sen~\cite{Sen71}.
+Axiom $(\rho)$ has been recently introduced in~\cite{CanGiaGreWat16}, in connection to the transitive structure of the relation of revealed preference. \textsf{WARP} is the most known property of choice consistency, and was introduced by Samuelson~\cite{Sam38} in his original form. \textsf{PI} is a property due to Plott~\cite{Plott73}, and its semantics is based on a \textit{divide et impera} principle.

-Upon reformulating these properties in terms of items, their semantics becomes clear.
-Chernoff's axiom $(\alpha)$ states that any item selected from a menu $B$ is still selected from any submenu $A \subseteq B$ containing it.
+Upon reformulating these properties also in terms of items -- rather than only using menus --, their semantics becomes clear.
+Chernoff's axiom $(\alpha)$ states that any item selected from a menu $B$ must still be selected from any submenu $A \subseteq B$ containing it.
 Sen's axiom $(\gamma)$ says that any item selected from two menus $A$ and $B$ is also selected from the menu $A \cup B$ (if feasible).
 The expansion axiom $(\beta)$ can be equivalently written as follows: if $A \subseteq B$, $x,y \in c(A)$ and $y \in c(B)$, then $x \in c(B)$.
 In this form, $(\beta)$ says that if two items are selected from a menu $A$, then they are simultaneously either selected or rejected in any larger menu $B$.
 Axiom $(\rho)$ can be equivalently written as follows: if $y \in c(B) \setminus c(B \cup \{x\})$, then $x \in c(B \cup \{x\})$.
-In this form, $(\rho)$ says that if an item $y$ is selected from a menu $B$ but not from the larger menu $B \cup \{x\}$, then the new item $x$ is selected from $B \cup \{x\}$. \textsf{WARP} summarizes features of contraction and expansion consistency in a single -- and rather strong, despite its name -- axiom, in fact it is equivalent to the conjunction of $(\alpha)$ and $(\beta)$~\cite{Sen71}.
+In this form, $(\rho)$ says that if an item $y$ is selected from a menu $B$ but not from the larger menu $B \cup \{x\}$, then the new item $x$ is selected from $B \cup \{x\}$. \textsf{WARP} summarizes features of contraction and expansion consistency in a single -- and rather strong, despite its name -- axiom, in fact it is equivalent to the conjunction of $(\alpha)$ and $(\beta)$~\cite{Sen71}. \textsf{PI} says that an item is selected from a menu $A \cup B$ if and only if it is selected by splitting $A \cup B$ in two submenus, separately choosing from them, and finally selecting from the chosen items: this process is independent of the ``path'', that is, how the elements of $A \cup B$ are split for the two preliminary selections.